Spain rolled out a new animal welfare law. It has many contradictions

-Police in Spain now have powers to arrest pet owners for leaving their animals unattended following the adoption of a new animal welfare law that came into force last week.
+Police in Spain now have powers to arrest people for leaving their pets alone following the adoption of a new animal welfare law that came into force last week.

-The law targets those who mistreat animals by bringing in fines up to €200,000.
+The law targets those who mistreat animals by bringing in fines of up to €200,000.

 However, the pioneering legislation has left out fighting bulls, hunting dogs and dolphins which perform in marine parks.